leetcode-python-java/leetcode-python-java/README.md

 - [1514.
 Path with Maximum Probability](en/1001-2000/1514-path-with-maximum-probability.md) was solved in _Python_ and 2 ways.
 - [743.
 Network Delay Time](en/1-1000/743-network-delay-time.md) was solved in _Python_ and 2 ways.
 - [787.
 Cheapest Flights Within K Stops](en/1-1000/787-cheapest-flights-within-k-stops.md) was solved in _Python_.
+- [1334.
+Find the City With the Smallest Number of Neighbors at a Threshold Distance](en/1001-2000/1334-find-the-city-with-the-smallest-number-of-neighbors-at-a-threshold-distance.md) was solved in _Python_.

 More LeetCode problems will be added soon.